 It’s definitely worth the scary drive to get to Carsaig it’s a gorgeous, remote part of the island.
 It feels a million miles away from the rat race.

 We suffered a minor soaking and wind blasting to enjoy this spot for a while after the Wee White Dug kindly alerted us to something interesting.
 He’d been banging on about sea dogs for a couple of minutes before we realised what he meant.
 The sea in front of us was full of curious watchers.
 Lots of little black heads and peeping eyes were observing us – the sea dogs were seals.
 I’m a sucker for the wild beasties of Scotland and love seals.
 I saw my first ever seal on Mull whilst canoing on that school trip, many moons ago.
 Growing up in an Edinburgh housing estate, I didn’t even know we had such exotic creatures living on Scottish shores!

-What goes down must come up, so I had to endure the road of terror once more as we continued our driving tour of Mull.
+What goes down must come up, so I had to endure the road of terror once more as we continued our driving tour of the Isle of Mull.